sid88in/serverless-appsync-plugin/doc/API-keys.md

 # API Keys

 When you use `API_KEY` as an [authentication method](authentication.md), you can control how API keys are created under `appSync.apiKeys`.
-It takes an array of api key definitions or strings.
+It takes an array of API key definitions or strings.

 ## Quick start